 73This is also called atom_char/2 in older versions of SWI-Prolog as well as some other Prolog implementations.
-The atom_char/2 predicate is available from the library backcomp.pl atom_number(?Atom, ?Number)
+The atom_char/2 predicate is available from the library backcomp.pl character code list.
+If Atomic is an atom or number, the unquoted print representation of it as a character code list is unified with CodeList.